timofeysie/vite-project/README.md

 ## Getting started with Vite

-This is a very straight forward route, and the current defacto *simple* way to start an app in React.
+This is a very straight forward route, and the current defacto *simple* way to start an app in React at a time when there are many options.

 - create project with Vite and configure build to create a minimal dist directory.
 - add styled-components and implement basic carousel-like layout
 - create a type for programs

+I am using Node.js vv18.19.1 for this.

 ### Interface vs. Type